schacki/django-content-edit/README.md

 Controls, whether add and change permissions of the current user are checked in the template tag; default: False

 - CONTENT_EDIT_ADMIN_WYSIWYG
 Defines, how the content is repesented in the admin for editing.
-Either via a WYSIWIG editor or via a normal Textarea Widget; default: True
+Either via a WYSIWIG editor or via a normal Textarea Widget; default: Truetest